Kaizen-Game-Works/perforce-docker/README.md

 docker compose stop <p4d-instance-name>
-docker compose build --no-cache docker exec -it <instance-name> bin/bash <---This will let you use the cli within the docker container
+docker compose build --no-cache docker exec -it <instance-name> bin/bash <---This will let you use the cli within the docker container docker exec -e P4CHARSET=utf8 -it <instance-name> bin/bash <--- as above, but forcing unicode
 ```

 # perforce-docker